instantramens/liberty/Customizing-your-frontend.md

 ## Walkthrough

 Follow the instructions for deployment found in other pages of the wiki.
-The following steps assume you are in a directory containing the content of Ultraviolet-Node.
+The following steps assume you are in a directory containing the content of Ultraviolet-App.

 1. Clone Ultraviolet-Static